ashokkumarjuly/ashkya_faq_ci/README.md

 nitash_faq_ci
 ======

-Basic  faq like Q&A application developed using php and Codeigniter.
+Basic and simple faq like Q&A application developed using php and Codeigniter.

 FAQ system using Codeigniter: